Skip to content

-This section explains how to setup your environment for mobile testing, once that is done, you can the go to the section that explains the process for using Rapise to actually perform mobile testing.
+This section explains how to set up your environment for mobile testing.
+Once that is done, you can then go to the section that explains the process for using Rapise to perform mobile testing.

-Rapise uses a third-party open-source tool called Appium that is used to actually host the mobile devices and Rapise essentially communicates to the device via Appium.
+Rapise uses a third-party, open-source tool called Appium that is used to host mobile devices, and Rapise communicates with them via Appium.

 Important